ammar-tanwar/bloglearnbay/posts/media-hospitality-and-transportation-know-how-data-science-will-help-you-to-survive.md

 Certainly, there is a way.

 In this article, I have described the challenges faced by the Media, Hospitality, and Transportation sectors.
-Based on my case study in these sectors, I believe that revolutionizing technology, such as[ Data Science](https://www.learnbay.co/data-science-course/why-you-need-data-science/) and Artificial Intelligence, has benefited these industries in overcoming their obstacles to increasing corporate efficiency.
+Based on my case study in these sectors, I believe that revolutionizing technology, such as[ Data Science](https://www.learnbay.co/data-science-course/why-you-need-data-science/)<a href="https://www.learnbay.co/data-science-course/why-you-need-data-science/" target="_blank">Data Science</a> and Artificial Intelligence, has benefited these industries in overcoming their obstacles to increasing corporate efficiency.

 The media industry has been known to be one of the most lucrative industries.
-Due to the surge in Pandemic, many movie productions were stopped therefore incurring a lot of loss for the whole crew. _The struggling actors especially had a very hard time, as discussed in this[ Times of India](https://timesofindia.indiatimes.com/entertainment/hindi/bollywood/news/bigstory-with-pandemic-hitting-the-film-industry-hard-how-are-struggling-actors-and-debutantes-coping-up-with-the-sudden-break-in-their-yet-to-be-launched-careers/articleshow/82221597.cms) issue_.
+Due to the surge in Pandemic, many movie productions were stopped therefore incurring a lot of loss for the whole crew. _The struggling actors especially had a very hard time, as discussed in this <a href="https://timesofindia.indiatimes.com/entertainment/hindi/bollywood/news/bigstory-with-pandemic-hitting-the-film-industry-hard-how-are-struggling-actors-and-debutantes-coping-up-with-the-sudden-break-in-their-yet-to-be-launched-careers/articleshow/82221597.cms" target="_blank">Times of India</a> issue_.
 The competitive algorithm of social media platforms has ultimately hit the media Industry Quiet hard.

 The hospitality industry was affected gravely by the pandemic’s rise and the imposition of a global lockdown.
 Many small restaurant chains whose families depend on it had to shut down.
 E_ven hotels were affected when the majority of the people were being separated from their families due to COVID, and the hotels had to spend a large amount of revenue to equip these people whilst maintaining the integrity and safety of the hotel staff_.
 This had a lot of people quitting their jobs and being unemployed for a very long time.